PoisotLab/ms_metaweb_transfer/manuscript.md

 number of preys.](figures/figure-validation.png){#fig:inflation}

-First, we extracted the subgraph corresponding to the 17 species shared between the European and Canadian pools, and replaced these interactions with a probability of 0 (non-interaction) or 1 (interaction).
+First, we extracted the subgraph corresponding to the 17 species shared between the European and Canadian pools and replaced these interactions with a probability of 0 (non-interaction) or 1 (interaction).
 This represents a minute modification of the inferred network (about 0.8% of all species pairs from the Canadian web), but ensures that we are directly re-using knowledge from Europe.